This tweak will increase the performance of your external hard drive (s) by turning write caching on as well as activating advanced performance.

 - On the Policies tab select Optimize for performance

-- Check the boxes titled Enable write caching on the disk and Enable advanced performance as shown below
+- Check the boxes titled Enable write caching on the disk and Enable advanced performance

 - Click the OK button and reboot for the settings to take effect